CADViewer/cadviewer-testapp-angular-v01/README.md

               "src/assets/cadviewer/app/css/bootstrap-multiselect.css",
               "src/assets/cadviewer/app/css/cvjs_6.1.0.css"
             ],

+As an alternative:

+2: Install CADViewer canvas API standalone with: *npm i cadviewer-angular*

+For both method 1: and 2:, then do the following:

 Download the Node JS CAD Conversion server (or alternatively PHP, .NET or Servlet implementations):  Go to:  https://cadviewer.com/download/, register and receive email and then download from **CADViewer Handler/Connector Scripts**.